 Social media isn’t for selling; it’s for warming people up to the idea of buying from you.

-Use social media to make a connection, build trust, stay in sight, etc. Getting followers onto your newsletter list is the next best step to ease them into.
+Use social media to make a connection, build trust, stay top of mind, etc. Getting followers onto your newsletter list is the next best step to ease them into.

 If you’re not seeing the results you want from your social media marketing, make sure you’re not making these 3 (very) common mistakes.